Ongoing Projects of QIF

 QIF board members Judy Lumb and Geoff Garver held a workshop at Friends’ General Conference on “Right Relationship: Economy, People, and Earth”.
 Drawing on a Quaker-inspired notion of “right relationship” Friends examined what the economy is for, how it works, how big it should be, what is fair, and how to govern the economy.
 Friends explored how to gather our spiritual and intellectual energy to move toward an economics respectful of Earth’s ecological limits.

-The next phases of our work address the question: How can Quakers contribute?
+A workshop was held March 4-6, 2011, at Ben Lomond Quaker Center to address critical questions: How can Quakers contribute?
 What can we do to development more equitable societies while maintaining the ecological integrity of our planet?
 We cannot achieve either goal without transforming the political and economic institutions that support business as usual.
-A workshop was held March 4-6, 2011, at Ben Lomond Quaker Center to launch these phases of the Moral Economy Project.

 The Biotechnology Project is working to create readily accessible information for Friends and others, and to create resources for participation in public policy decision-making on bio and nanotechnologies.
 Materials can be accessed here.